whoislewys/AppTrackerTechnicalInterview/README.md

 2. React State Management.
 Based on the module we use, we will present information on 2 seperate screens.

-3. E2e Test.
+3. E2e Tests.
 Create e2e tests to simulate the task we do.
-These tests should be documented us JSDoc.
+These tests should be documented using JSDoc.
 These e2e test will use Jest and Detox (which are already set up for this project).

 4. Run e2e tests on [Eas Build](https://docs.expo.dev/build-reference/e2e-tests/).
+This will require access to the Digital Democracy Eas build services account, which we will provide during the interview.

 # Instructions